rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ## Keep your client machine secure (essential)

 Your client machine is the device from which you connect to your Rocketpool node.
-If you run your Rocketpool node by physically logging into it (as in it has a keyboard and screen that you use to interact withit) then this section is not relevant for you.
+If you run your Rocketpool node by physically logging into it (as in it has a keyboard and screen that you use to interact with it) then this section is not relevant for you.

 If your client machine is compromised and you use it to log into your Rocketpool node, then most security measures will only protect you very little.
 Make sure that your client machine is as secure as it can be, some suggestions to do this include (but are definitely not limited to):